Flint water crisis, beach closings & sewage in our rivers

 The Flint water crisis is known worldwide as a public health and economic disaster caused, in part, by a colossal failure to fix worn out infrastructure.
 Water systems in many Michigan communities are just as old.

 Due to water contaminated with E. coli and other pollutants, dozens of Michigan beaches and stretches of rivers are closed to swimming and fishing for days and weeks each summer to protect public health.

 Infrastructure threats to Michigan’s drinking and recreational waters

-Many beach and river closings are due to aging and antiquated wastewater and stormwater systems that fail or can’t handle capacity.
+Many beach and river closings, such as those involved with e. coli levels in Lake Michigan, are due to aging and antiquated wastewater and stormwater systems that fail or can’t handle capacity.

 In 2017, 30 beaches on Michigan inland lakes and rivers reported 49 “exceedances” (excessive E. coli levels) that resulted in 26 closures and/or advisories.

 (Source: Michigan DEQ “Michigan Beach Monitoring Year 2017 Annual Report,” February 2018)